 (2) Subsection (1) does not apply if the credit provider, an agent of the credit provider or a supplier in relation to whom the credit provider is a linked credit provider gives to the debtor at or before the time when the credit sale contract or loan contract is made the statement referred to in that subsection.

-35. Disclosure in credit sale contracts
+35. Credit sale contracts, content of

 (1) A credit sale contract relating to goods or services shall include —